 - 1. To determine if any changes in the course are necessary. - To request the official sanction from the organizer and to post it at the registration area. - To determine if all other appropriate officials are present and to ensure they are performing their duties properly. - 4.
 To direct the starter to black flag a rider for any safety reasons, including excessive oil leaking from the motorcycle, mufflers that are loose or not working properly, parts hanging from a motorcycle, loose number plates, etc. - To provide for technical inspection of equipment used by the riders, and to bar any equipment that doesn't conform to standards. - 6.
-To receive and decide all protests subject to appeal. - To decide on rider disqualifications, and disqualify any rider who violates any rules of the meet. - To make a full written report about the meet and forward it to the AMA with properly signed releases within 14 days after the meet and to the appropriate district official if so required. - To set aside a properly enclosed location for engine inspection and measurement, and to have winning engines ready for measurement when the meet is completed. - 10.
-To determine that liability insurance requirements have been met by the organizer. - To have the right to, or at the request of a participant, check the medical credentials and/or licenses of the ambulance personnel. - 12.
-Riders meeting will include: - a.
-Starting process explanation - b.
-Flags and meaning - c.
-Medical / ambulance location - d.
-Where and how to contact the referee.
+To receive and decide all protests subject to appeal. - 7.
+To decide on rider disqualifications, and disqualify any rider who violates any rules of the meet. - To make a full written report about the meet and forward it to the AMA with properly signed releases within 14 days after the meet and to the appropriate district official if so required. - 9.
+To set aside a properly enclosed location for engine inspection and measurement, and to have winning engines ready for measurement when the meet is completed.